k-pipe/terraform-module-gke-autopilot/example/README.md

 cd example
 ```

-To install the clusters specified in `main.tf` on the default project and the default zone (sepcified via `gcloud init`),
+To install the clusters specified in `main.tf` in the default project and the default zone (sepcified via `gcloud init`),
 simply run the provided script (in the folder where it is placed):

 ```